Atlantic white-sided dolphin: Reproduction

 Most of the calves are born around June and July.
 The gestation period is 11 months and lactation around 18 months.
 The birth interval varies between 1–3 years.

 Females reach sexual maturity around the age of 6–12 years.
 Males reach sexual maturity around 7–11 years.
 The reproduction is most likely seasonal, beginning in February, as some studies have identified dormant testes in some males.

 Taxonomy

 The Atlantic white-sided dolphin was named by John Edward Gray in 1828.
 The specific name acutus comes from the Latin for 'pointed' and refers to the sharply pointed dorsal fin.
-It is traditionally placed in the genus Lagenorhynchus, but there is consistent molecular evidence that supports the Atlantic white-sided dolphin and the white-beaked dolphin as basal members of the family Delphinidae and not closely related.
-It has therefore been proposed to move the Atlantic white-sided dolphin to its own genus, Leucopleurus.
+It was traditionally placed in the genus Lagenorhynchus, but there was consistent molecular evidence that supports the Atlantic white-sided dolphin and the white-beaked dolphin as basal members of the family Delphinidae and not closely related.
+In 2025 the Atlantic white-sided dolphin was therefore moved to its own genus, Leucopleurus.